ClarksonCJ/clarksoncj.github.io/content/posts/supply-chain-secrets-management.md

 are immediately invalidated once no longer needed.
 This approach is particularly useful in environments where high levels of automation and flexibility are required, such as cloud services and microservices architectures.
-By using dynamic secrets, organizations can ensure that access permissions are strictly temporary and tailored to the specific task, thereby limiting the potential damage from compromised credentials.
+By using dynamic secrets, organisations can ensure that access permissions are strictly temporary and tailored to the specific task, thereby limiting the potential damage from compromised credentials.

 Both short-lived and dynamic secrets are crucial in creating a highly secure,